Decriminalize

 "Prostitution is the oldest profession.
 You can outlaw it from now to doomsday

-rife with crime and the criminal element.
-You decriminalize it, you get it off
+is rife with crime and the criminal element.
+You decriminalize it, you get

-the street, and put it where it belongs, behind closed doors where consenting
+it off the street, and put it where it belongs, behind closed doors where

-adults enter into a contractual agreement.
-It's going to happen whether you like
+consenting adults enter into a contractual agreement.
+It's going to happen

 More good comments from various sources: